php-fig/fig-standards/proposed/phpdoc.md

   > file.
   >
   > To prevent ambiguity when a Structural Element comes directly after a
-  > File-level DocBlock MUST such elements have their own DocBlock in
+  > File-level DocBlock MUST that element have its own DocBlock in
   > addition to the File-level DocBlock.
   >
   > Example of a valid File-level DocBlock: